 - Submit the Phlebotomy Program Application to the Health Professions Office, room 4457, no later than June 1st for Fall Admission and no later than Nov.
 1 for Spring Admission.

 - Priority for admission will be given to applicants who meet the published deadline date.
-Admission to the College does not guarantee admission to the program.
+Admission to the College does not guarantee admission to the program

 Students must earn a minimum grade of “C” or better in BIO 115-Human Body Structure* or an equivalent human anatomy course.
 No student will be considered for admission to the Phlebotomy Program unless they have a minimum cumulative grade point average (GPA) of 2.00 (A=4.00).

 Be advised that Biology must be completed within the last 5 years to satisfy the program requirements.
 However, with appropriate documentation this may be reviewed.

 Specific Admission Requirements